apache/druid/docs/api-reference/automatic-compaction-api.md

   ~ under the License.
   -->

-> This document describes API endpoints associated with automatic compaction in Apache Druid, detailing the status and configuration endpoints.
+This document describes status and configuration API endpoints for [automatic compaction](../data-management/automatic-compaction.md) in Apache Druid.

 ## Automatic compaction status